The Unguarded Moment (film): Plot

 At a school dance, she tries to warn Leonard about the police discovery, assuring him he will get into big trouble if he does not come clean.
-Leonard, for the first time, speaks truthfully to her, but they are interrupted by Mr. Bennett, who convinces Leonard Lois is manipulating him.
+Leonard, for the first time, speaks truthfully to her, but they are interrupted by Mr. Bennett, who convinces Leonard that Lois is manipulating him.
 Leonard asks her to meet him in the cloak room to discuss the matter, but Lois is unaware Mr. Bennett and Pendleton are hiding in the same room.
 Her presence convinces them she must be having an affair with the teenager.
 Lois, being tricked by Leonard, falls into Graham's arms, and finally allows him to arrest the kid.
 At the police station, the now suspended Lois is brought in by Graham to get an honest confession from Leonard.
 During the interrogation, the couple is informed that another man has admitted to having committed the murder.
 Graham wants to continue prosecuting Leonard for breaking into Lois' apartment, but she wants to drop the case and orders him to bring the boy home.

 Back home, Lois is about to undress, when suddenly Mr. Bennett jumps out of her closet and starts assaulting her.
-At the same moment, Leonard, impressed by having been forgiven by his teacher, confesses to Graham that his father is responsible for the murders.
-Graham decides to share the news with Lois and arrives at her home just in time to save her from being murdered by Mr. Bennett.
-Bennett suffers a heart attack after attempting to flee the scene, and dies in front of Leonard.
+At the same moment, Leonard, impressed by having been forgiven by his teacher, confesses to Graham that he wrote the letters and broke into her apartment.
+Leonard asks to be allowed to walk home to give him time to think, so Graham decides to return to Lois.
+Arriving at her home, he saw Mr. Bennett escaping and chased him.
+Bennett runs to his home, finds it locked, and he has no key, so he climbs a trellis to his son's room, but can't open the window, falls onto the patio below, and dies instantly.